dockur/macos/readme.md

   | `11`        | macOS 11       | Big Sur          |

 > [!NOTE]
-> Support for macOS 15 (Sequoia) is still in its infancy, as it does not allow you to sign in to your Apple Account yet.
+> Since macOS 15 (Sequoia) and newer you cannot sign in to an Apple Account anymore, unless you install [VMHide.kext](https://github.com/Carnations-Botanica/VMHide) first.

 ### How do I change the storage location?